RobinZuellig/BINA-FS23-WORK/README.md

 ![Welcome](https://user-images.githubusercontent.com/52699611/219407241-8a382b6e-7960-4715-8cf8-9c130fdca705.png)

 Sample Code and Script Repository for WINF Modul "Business Intelligence and Analytics" (BINA).
-This GitHub Repository will be the central soucre of information to support the lectures of the Module BINA
+This GitHub asd Repository will be the central soucre of information to support the lectures of the Module BINA

 ---
 > ###### Last update: 17/2/23 dbe - initial version